 You don’t write a book by focusing on getting it published.
 You write a book by enjoying the crafting of each sentence.
 This applies to every goal.

-5) Build a Ritual to Get More Energy
+5) Build a ritual

 One of the things I noticed about my drinking is that I wasn’t addicted to booze, per se.
 I was more addicted to the ritual and the partying surrounding it.